 "Charles believed intensely that no one of them could have played so consistently urgent a role without the warm affection and steadfast support and devotion of the others.
 The intensity of their feelings could properly be called love.
 They had fought for each other, valiantly, sometimes when it was not merely inconvenient but dangerous.
 Yet never did they fight each other, indulge in jealousy, envy or spite.
 There was not a destructive bone in their corporate body."

-"The very notion that you are sustained at each moment by an infinite plenitude of all that is contingent means that this life that you call yours has value beyond finite conceiving; it means that every other life is subject to the same terms of wonder.
+"The very notion that you are sustained at each moment by an infinite plenitude of all that is contingent means that this life you call yours has value behind finite conceiving; it means that every other life is subject to the same terms of wonder.
 This is real; this is really happening.
 I am here by amazing grace and marrow music.
 The same mind that brought you to nothingness teems with sublime community."
-David Mutschlecner's Poetic Faith is, in the words of Elizabeth Robinson...

 What is it about artists that empower the wonderers and discoverers in us?
 It's true that art can obfuscate hope and willingness as easily as it emboldens such things.
 But it is not the artist's job to justify or otherwise explain her makings, which must be allowed to speak for themselves as autonomous creations.

 Poetry is so important because of the quality of space it activates when it is shared—a deep, sometimes terrifyingly vast field of meanings real, perfect, possible, and indeterminate.
 This depth and its quality speaks at once to the simultaneous revelation of the apparent and the hidden, what Stéphane Mallarmé might call a "pure notion"...